Is It Safe to Travel to Nigeria in 2026?

 ⚠ Reconsider Travel

 The U.S. State Department recommends reconsidering travel to Nigeria due to elevated risks.
-Key factors: crime, terrorism, civil_unrest, kidnapping.
+Key factors: crime, terrorism, kidnapping, civil_unrest, health.

 Nigeria, officially the Federal Republic of Nigeria, is a country in West Africa between the Sahel to the north and the Gulf of Guinea in the Atlantic Ocean to the south.
 It covers an area of 923,769 square kilometres (356,669 mi2).